Wednesday 19 March

 UK Higher Education institutions face significant challenges when implementing Student Information Systems (SIS) due to regulatory requirements, changing policy, complex organisational structures and governance, and longstanding processes.
 The University of Sussex is replacing its legacy student record system with Ellucian’s product suite.
 In this session, Jo Corbett, the project’s SRO, and Kristiane Kronsbein, Project Director, will share strategies and insights from both technical and business perspectives.
 Learn how they tackled this complex project and gain valuable knowledge to help ensure your SIS implementation is successful.

-John Butterworth, Director OCIO, King's College London
+Nick Leake, CIO and John Butterworth, Director OCIO, King's College London

 in Syndicate Room 3